jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 ## Summary

 - We can group directives into two types: **container** and UI **components**.
-- Containers handle interactions with data services, and pass data to components.
+- Containers are the data layers.
+They handle interactions with data services and pass data to components.
-- components render data passed in from the container.
-They should not mutate this data.
+- Components render data, and they do not mutate this data.
 - Containers can pass handlers, that interact with data services, as callbacks to components.